FAQs: Frequently Asked Questions

 Timing Is Everything: The day, the time of day, and how often to send your messages does matter.
 Using the most recent market statistics, we help you ensure that your messages arrive at the optimum time.

-How to Say It: We can help you craft the opt-in request message that you will place in your print ads, your emails, your in-store signage, even on your sales receipts to invite your customers to opt-in.
-Then we help you make your messages sound more enticing so that people engage and follow your Call-to-Action.
+A. Yes, we do, and we can sculpt your messages so they sound conversational instead of deadly advertising-speak, which is a no-no for text messages.
+We can help you craft the opt-in request message that you will place in your print ads, your emails, your in-store signage, even on your sales receipts to invite your customers to opt-in.
 We do all this for you at no additional charge.
 We want your campaign to be successful so that you will be a customer for many, many years.

 Q: Why is mobile marketing such a hot topic lately?